 11-Year-Old Tyler Butler-Figueroa wows audience on AGT

-Tyler was diagnosed with acute lymphoblastic leukemia when he was four-and-a-half-years-old.
+Tyler, a student at Walnut Creek Elementary School in Raleigh, was diagnosed with acute lymphoblastic leukemia when he was four-and-a-half-years-old.
 He underwent three years of chemotherapy and recently celebrated four years being cancer-free.